10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 If you still have the energy, then we would recommend doing a Sacred Valley Tour or going to the Rainbow Mountains.

-If you are all ruined-out, then check out Rainbow Mountain or its alternative, Palcoyo Mountain.
+If you are all ‘ruined’-out, then check out Rainbow Mountain or its alternative, Palccoyo Mountain.
 Here you can witness the stunning multi-coloured mountain slopes of Peru created by the presence of different minerals in the soil.

-Although the landscape is breathtaking, keep in mind that they are located about 3-4 hours drive from Cusco each-way.
+The landscape of both are breathtaking, but keep in mind that they are located about 3-4 hours drive from Cusco each-way, and at an altitude of close to 5,000m above sea level!

-Day 9: Explore the street art of Barranco, or try out Michelin star Maido
+Day 9: Arrive in Lima, Explore Barranco or try out Michelin star Maido

 Take an evening flight on Day 8 or a morning flight on Day 9 to arrive in Lima.
 We would recommend staying in either Miraflores or Barranco.
 Both neighbourhoods are safe, beautifully situated along the coast, and have tons of entertainment.

-Once you’ve settled into your hotel, you can spend the remainder of your day exploring the neighbourhood.
+Once you’ve settled into your hotel, you can spend the remainder of your day exploring the neighbourhoods.

 Barranco is a Bohemian and artistic district filled with art galleries, colonial architecture, and charming restaurants.
 You can easily spend an afternoon roaming the street admiring the myriads of wonderful street art.